Cortree’s Mission and Purpose

 Kristen Cameron (She/her)

-Kristen is a facilitator for the Understanding Spinal Cord Injury: Training for Attendants program.
-She has been a Peer Program Coordinator at SCIO since 2019.
-She is passionate about serving as a resource for people recovering from SCI and uses her wheelchair rugby experiences to help shed light on what is possible when living with a disability.
+Kristen is a facilitator for the Understanding Spinal Cord Injury: Training for Attendants program and a Mediator with Cortree.
+She first joined SCIO in 2019 as a Peer Program Coordinator.
+Kristen is passionate about serving as a resource for people recovering from SCI and uses her wheelchair rugby experiences to help shed light on what is possible when living with a disability.
 Kristen is part of the Canadian National Wheelchair Rugby program and has competed internationally in various countries.
-Kristen lives in the GTA.
+She lives in the GTA.

 Chris Channon (He/him)